mlagallyw/UnifiedDeviceModel/Spec/AzureOracleDeviceModels.md

 This fragmentation limits interoperability and market adoption of IoT devices.

+This analysis was conducted to identify commonalities of two real-world device models to lay the groundwork for a unified device model, which serves as a common abstraction across cloud and device platforms.
 The benefit of a unified device model is to simplify device integration and interoperability between (typically small embedded) devices and IoT service platforms from multiple vendors.

 A high level of interoperability brings faster time-to-market, since it minimizes the integration effort between device manufacturers and cloud vendors.
 It protects the customer investment and makes device and applications future-proof, since it enables easy integration across multiple clouds.

-It enables migration scenarios where devices can continue to be used when one of the cloud platform providers discontinues his service.
+Furthermore it enables migration scenarios, where devices can continue to be used when one of the cloud platform providers discontinues his service.

 ## Background

-The Unified Device Model is influenced by products from major cloud vendors and IoT standards, including but not limited to:
+Products from major cloud vendors and IoT standards:

 ##### W3C Web of Things
 [https://w3c.github.io/wot-thing-description/]()